 Ed whined into the phone, and after taking a quick glance to make sure Alicia was no where in sight, lowered his voice and said, "You're being a selfish dick."

 Roy ignored this.
 "You're still going to be sick whether I leave now or not, so I'm going to finish this up.
 Ed, I only need fifteen minutes."

 "Fifteen minutes!"
 Ed cried, knocking his head back into the wall.

 "Maybe a half an hour."

 "It's for you and me!"
 Alicia said, swinging the bag carelessly onto Ed's lap.
-Ed protectively flinched, buckling slightly where he sat as if to keep his stomach from impact, but the action was to protect his groin from the unknown weight and aim.
+Ed protectively flinched, buckling slightly to keep his stomach from impact and his groin from the unknown weight and aim.
 Alicia didn't notice this; she pressed herself to Ed's knees and began opening the bag even as he adjusted it down his thighs and away from anything sensitive.